This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Air Pollution Control

-Drinking Water and Waste Water Management
+Drinking Water and Wastewater Management

-To meet EU requirements most Bulgarian industries will need to construct or upgrade their wastewater treatment facilities.
+To meet EU requirements, most Bulgarian industries will need to construct or upgrade their wastewater treatment facilities.
 Urban wastewater treatment plants are planned for hundreds of cities and towns with less than 10,000 residents.
 Wastewater treatment plants of towns with more than 10,000 inhabitants have already been constructed.
-The financing of water infrastructure depends on master plans that identify the needs of given districts/ groups of towns.
-The EU will provide funding for both standard and innovative solutions for wastewater treatment to include funds for the construction and rehabilitation of water supply/sewage networks in many municipalities.
-Bulgarian water utility companies will tender these projects as design and build projects.
-Opportunities exist for U.S. exporters to provide various consultancy services and participate in supply chains.
-EU funding for construction or rehabilitation of sludge treatment facilities, wastewater treatment plants, and biomass utilization projects also exists.
+Financing water infrastructure depends on master plans that identify the needs of given districts/groups of towns.
+The EU will provide funding for both standard and innovative solutions for wastewater treatment, to include funds for construction and rehabilitation of water supply/sewage networks in many municipalities.

 Waste Management

-Trade Events
+Trade events:

-Resources
+Web Resources

 Ministry of Environment and Water